Battle of Campaldino: Ghibelline army

-The battle
+Battle

 Deployment

 The Florentines deployed an advance guard of cavalry, behind which, in the centre of their line stood the bulk of their cavalry.
 On each wing they placed their infantry, slightly forward so the line was crescent shaped.
 Behind this force, they drew up their baggage and, behind that, a reserve of infantry and cavalry.
 The Aretines drew up in four lines; the first, second, and fourth of cavalry, the third of infantry.

-The course of the battle
+Course of the battle

 The Aretines attacked with their first three lines, scattering the Florentine advanced guard and pushing back the main body towards the wagons.
 However, they now came under crossfire from the flanking infantry.
 The Florentine reserve now made a flanking attack, trapping the Aretines.
 According to Villani, Corso Donati, podestà of Pistoia, though under orders to stand ready in reserve, shouted “If we lose, I will die in the battle with my fellow citizens; and if we conquer, let him that will, come to us at Pistoia to exact the penalty!” and charged the Aretine flank, helping break up the lines and win the day for the Guelphs.
 Instead of coming to the rescue, the Aretine reserve fled.
 Aretine casualties were high.
 Ploughing the Campaldino plain used to turn up human remains and bones as recently as eighty years ago.

 The twenty-four year old poet Dante Alighieri who was present in the battle mentioned that 1,700 Ghibellines were killed and 2,000 were then taken prisoner.
 The Ghibelline leader was 'stabbed in the throat', and he died after falling into a river.